IntarBV/conneqt-Documentation/README.md

 ### Some usefull pages:

+[Variables and Arrays](Variables.md): A short explanation on some programing terms used both within conneqt and this documentation.

 [Asset types](Assettypes.md): Asset types are the foundation of any tenant.

 [Dashboards](Dashboards.md): Dashboards are the place where all the information of a tenant is gathered.